rgranit/msigDB-To-Geneset/README.md

 Input
 --------

-Tab delimited .txt or .gmt file downloaded from msigDB (tested on input files with entrezID, but could work with other types of IDs).
+Tab delimited .txt or .gmt file downloaded from MSigDB (tested on input files with entrezID, but could work with other types of IDs).

 Example input: